 VII.
-Concluding Remarks
+Concluding remarks

-My model adds two important dimensions to the literature on financial frictions and the macroeconomy: (a) nominal debt contracts, and (b) collateral constraints tied to housing values on both the firm and the household side.
+My model adds two important dimensions to the literature on financial frictions and the macroeconomy: nominal debt contracts, and collateral constraints tied to housing values on both the firm and the household side.
 It then takes them to the data.
 The improvements afforded by these features arise in two important and distinct ways.
-First, collateral effects allow the model to match the positive response of real spending to a housing price shock.
-Second, nominal debt allows the model to accurately replicate the sluggish dynamics of real spending to an inflation surprise.32
+First, collateral effects allow the model to match the positive response of real spending to a house price shock.
+Second, nominal debt can accurately replicate the sluggish dynamics of spending to an inflation surprise.
+32

 Given that the model is quite successful in matching some key properties of the data, one can conduct quantitative policy analysis.
-In particular, I show how the fact that debt-deflation amplifies demand shocks but stabilizes supply shocks yields an improved output-inflation variance trade-off for the central bank.
+In particular, I show how the fact that debt-deflation amplifies demand shocks, but stabilizes supply shocks yields an improved output-inflation variance trade-off for the central bank.
 I also show that responding to asset prices does not yield significant welfare gains.